-- 21.1.
-Under clause 55.25(a) of the Agreement, the calculation of weekly pay to be paid to an Employee during paid parental leave is based on the average number of ordinary hours worked by the Employee over the preceding three years from the proposed commencement date of parental leave ('Averaging Period'). - 21.2.
-Where an Employer and Employee agree to allow an Employee to use their parental leave flexibly in more than one block the averaging calculation is done at the commencement of the parental leave and the same calculation will be applied to all blocks of leave with respect to parental leave for that birth or adoption. - 21.3.
-Under clause 55.25(b) of the Agreement, the Averaging Period for Employees who have less than three years of service is their total period of service in the VPS. - 21.4.
-Clause 55.25(c) of the Agreement stipulates periods of service which fall within the averaging period which are excluded from the calculation.
-In applying 55.25(c)(iii) of the Agreement, an 'unforeseen reason beyond the Employee's control' may include, for example, a personal illness or injury suffered by the Employee, or the care or support of an ill or injured immediate family or household member by the Employee. - 21.5.
+- 22.1.
+Under clause 62.25(a) of the Agreement, the calculation of weekly pay to be paid to an Employee during paid parental leave is based on the average number of ordinary hours worked (excluding any Pre-Natal Leave taken in accordance with clause 62.7 of the Agreement) by the Employee over the preceding three years from the proposed commencement date of parental leave ('Averaging Period'). - 22.2.
+An Employee who is a Shift Worker is entitled to be paid shift allowances equal to any shift allowances to which the Employee would have been entitled to but for their period of paid Primary Caregiver Parental Leave or Additional Paid Secondary Caregiver Parental Leave in accordance with clause 43.5 of the Agreement. - 22.3.
+Where an Employer and Employee agree to allow an Employee to use their parental leave flexibly in more than one block the averaging calculation is done at the commencement of the parental leave and the same calculation will be applied to all blocks of leave with respect to parental leave for that birth or adoption. - 22.4.
+Under clause 62.25(b) of the Agreement, the Averaging Period for Employees who have less than three years of service is their total period of service in the VPS. - 22.5.
+Clause 62.25(c) of the Agreement stipulates periods of service which fall within the averaging period which are excluded from the calculation.
+In applying clause 62.25(c)(iii) of the Agreement, an 'unforeseen reason beyond the Employee's control' may include, for example, a personal illness or injury suffered by the Employee, or the care or support of an ill or injured immediate family or household member by the Employee. - 22.6.
 This can be contrasted with scenarios where an Employee has taken unpaid leave for a reason that is not unforeseen, for example, for a lifestyle or personal reason, such as extended leave for recreational purposes, leave for a career break, or leave to undertake another form of employment.
-In these cases, the Employer will include these periods of service in the averaging period for the purposes of determining the rate of pay for paid parental leave purposes.
+In these cases, the Employer will include these periods of service in the averaging period for the purposes of determining the rate of pay for paid parental leave purposes. - 22.7.
+Where an Employee's Averaging Period would be entirely excluded under clause 62.25(c) of the agreement, the average number of weekly hours will be taken as at the Employee's substantive weekly hours applicable prior to their leave or temporary reduction in hours.
+For example, Maha is about to commence a second period of parental leave.
+For the three years prior to the proposed commencement date of the second period of parental leave, Maha was either on a period of parental leave or working at a reduced time fraction after returning from her first period of parental leave.
+As both periods are excluded from the averaging period, Maha's second period of parental leave will be paid at the substantive time fraction immediately prior to commencing the first period of parental leave.

-22. Superannuation contributions in respect of Primary Caregiver parental leave
+23. Superannuation contributions in respect of Primary Caregiver parental leave